 Many companies don’t consider the true benefits of recognizing employees.
 After all, your company has plenty of perks, like gym memberships and quality benefits packages.
 So why dedicate more resources to improving your employee recognition statistics when you could be spending elsewhere?

 Your organization might not know that disengaged employees deprive your company of innovation, dedication, and profits, and investing in employee engagement can be a strategic method to mitigate these losses.
-Here are five reasons why paying attention to employee recognition statistics benefits your employees, your finances, and your business.
+Here are five employee recognition statistics you should know to understand how employee engagement benefits your employees, your finances, and your business.

 Most employees want to feel connected to their environments, and you can easily accomplish this by engaging them with recognition in the workplace.
 If your workforce disengages, they are unhappy at work, feel disconnected with their environment, and are therefore less likely to exert effort on the job.